Don't forget... If you have concerns about online behaviour you can report to CEOP/police.

 Click to find the latest information on the sites you like to visit, mobiles and new technology.
 Find out what’s good, what’s not and what you can do about it

-Click to find a range of resources to support with safeguarding.
+Click to find a range of resources to support with online safety.
 If you’re worried about a child’s welfare, contact the NSPCC online, via the adult helpline on 0808 800 5000 or by text 88858.
 This can be done anonymously.

 Internet Matters is a not-for-profit organisation working with online safety experts to bring you all the information you need to keep your children safe online.